How do you know if you're at college level in reading, English and math? By looking at:

 We want you to succeed.
 And being prepared is the best way to do that.
 We offer these options to get you ready for college-level work:

 You can use the following guides to help prepare for you a placement test.

 Study guides containing more in-depth review materials to prepare for either college placement test are available for:

-Food, drink, all electronic devices and all other materials are not permitted in the test room.
+You cannot bring food, drink, electronic devices or any other materials into the test room.

 If you have a disability and require testing accommodations beyond extended time (test is not timed), contact Disability Resources to make arrangements for accommodations.